te222uh/MySmartGreenhouse/README.md

 <img src="./media/image36.png">

-I my simple example it takes two commands "turn on led1" and "turn off led1" which turns on and off the physical LED on the breadboard.
+In my simple example it takes two commands "turn on led1" and "turn off led1" which turns on and off the physical LED on the breadboard.
 It also publishes the new state so it can be visualized on the Grafana dashboard.